Swimarin Family Handbook

 We have various social events during the season for team building and to get to know the Swimarin community better.
 These include:

-1. Family Social - held at the beginning of the season.
-A casual dinner for the swimmers and their families to get to know each other, the coaches, and the Board.
+Family Socials - held at the beginning of the season and other times throughout.
+Casual gatherings for the swimmers and their families to get to know each other, the coaches, and the Board.

-3. Swim-A-Thon - One of the most fun nights of Swimarin!
-We swim laps to raise money for our team and there are many other contests and prizes during the night including prizes for laps swam, a raffle, a treasure dive, parent relays, and culminating in the famous greased watermelon polo!
+Shark-A-Thon - One of the most fun nights of Swimarin!
+We swim laps to raise money for our team, and there are many other contests and prizes during the night, including prizes for laps swam, a raffle, a treasure dive, parent relays, and culminating in the famous greased watermelon polo!
 It’s a night not to be missed!

-Our season culminates in an awards celebration the day after the Champs meet where we honor the swimmers and volunteers for their accomplishments during the season.
+Our season culminates in an awards picnic the day after the Champs meet at McNears Beach where we honor the swimmers and volunteers for their accomplishments during the season.

 COACH'S FAQs

 Are swimmers expected to show up for practice even if it is raining or windy?
 Of course!
 Swimming is an all-weather sport, and swimming in the rain is fun.
-We will cancel practice, however, if there is thunder or lightning in the area.
+We will cancel practice, however, if there is thunder, lightning, or high winds in the area.

 How many practices is a swimmer supposed to attend each week?
 As many as possible.
 At a minimum, we expect swimmers to attend three practices a week.
 This is especially important during the early part of the season as we emphasize conditioning and basic technique.
 If your child can’t make this commitment, please discuss this with us.

-My 8 & U child is afraid to race.
+My 8&Under child is afraid to race.
 What do I do?
 Most new swimmers are nervous before their first few races; some swimmers are always nervous.
-Simply encourage your child but please do not force them to participate.
+Simply encourage your child, but please do not force them to participate.
 Many swimmers will build up to their first meet participation.
 Please be patient and remember that the stress this puts on you as a parent is usually nothing compared to the stress your child is feeling.
-Our coaching staff is used to working with new swimmers and introducing the competitive side in different ways pending the swimmer.
+Our coaching staff is used to working with new swimmers and introducing the competitive side in different ways depending on the swimmer.

 My child does not know how to dive, so how can he/she swim in a meet?
-Your child will gradually become more confident with diving, especially once we go thru more diving drills during practice.
-We offer seasonal clinics for more focus on dives and private lessons are available with our coaches.
+Your child will gradually become more confident with diving, especially once we go through more diving drills during practice.

 What is the Shark Pups Program and when will it start?
 The Shark Pups Program is designed to teach beginning and non-swimmers basic swimming technique after learning primary water safety skills.
 See the website for more information.

-Are swimmers required to wear swim caps?
-No, but caps do three things: 1) they create better hydrodynamics in the water which can lead to faster times; 2) they identify a swimmer by team which is most important for the coaches to watch swimmers races; and 3) they protect hair from the effects of chlorine.
-We strongly encourage and lean toward the side of requiring swimmers wear a team cap at all meets.
+Are swimmers required to wear swim caps during practice?
+No, but caps do create better hydrodynamics in the water which can lead to faster times and help protect hair from the effects of chlorine.
+Caps are required at races to identify a swimmer by a team, which is most important for the coaches to watch swimmers' races.